ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/l0nax/CVE-2019-15233](https://github.com/l0nax/CVE-2019-15233) :  ![starts](https://img.shields.io/github/stars/l0nax/CVE-2019-15233.svg) ![forks](https://img.shields.io/github/forks/l0nax/CVE-2019-15233.svg)

 ## CVE-2019-15231
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: CVE-2019-15107.
 Reason: This candidate is a duplicate of CVE-2019-15107.
 Notes: All CVE users should reference CVE-2019-15107 instead of this candidate.
-All references and descriptions in this candidate have been removed to prevent accidental usage.
+All references and descriptions in this candidate have been removed to prevent accidental usage